htcondor/htcondor/docs/users-manual/when-job-wont-run.rst

 In this example, RequestMemory is set too high, so the job won't match any machines.
 Maybe it was a typo.
 Try setting it lower to see if the job will match.
-If *condor_q -better* tells you that some machines do match, then this probably isn't the problem, or, it could be that very few machines in your pool match your job, and you'll just need to wait until they are available.
+If *condor_q -better-analyze* tells you that some machines do match, then this probably isn't the problem, or, it could be that very few machines in your pool match your job, and you'll just need to wait until they are available.